newyearstag/galSims/README.md

 ## Common Errors and Solutions ##

 CSV File is skipping lines.
 Solution: add newline = "" EX: with open(r"C:/Users/newye/OneDrive/Documents/GitHub/galSims/misc/3DHiiRegions.csv", "w",newline = "") as f:

-_
+—

 List Index Out Of Range.
-Solution: Working on one currently.
-Try printing the file to see if numbers indeces are correct.
+Solution: Try printing the file you are reading to make sure it is being read correctly or that no lines are skipping then fix the file.

-_
+—

 Function values are not defined.
 Solution: Values in python 3 must be defined before executing.
-Make sure it is located in the right position.
+Make sure it is located in the right position or add variables before the function.

-_
+—

 Code executes but I get the wrong numbers.
 Solution: print the file EX: print(csvFileS) to see if you have the right file.

+—

+File is not in directory after running code executes.
+Solution: Clear the Kernel and output.
+Delete the file you created and print out the rows ie: writer.writerows(HiiList) before the file is written to make sure your data is correct.

+## WIll add in new southern HII region luminosities for completeness file
+## Rob's Stuff ##

+NEEDS FIXED - Simulate_new_Function.py (no output file produced)

+Simulate_new_Function.py

+Produces the output file “HIIregion_popSynthesis.csv”.

 _

-File is not in directory after running code executes.
-Solution: Still working on one.
+NEEDS FIXED - RunSim.ipynb (files of RunSim are not complete or ready to run. pdf is also an issue)

+RunSim.ipynb

+Collectively runs functions present for the simulate and compiles images to a pdf.

+PlotFaceOn_Combine.py

+Plots location of simulated vs observed HII regions in the Milky Way Galaxy.
+2 Plots can be observed after execution to compare what we know to the simulation.

+—

+PlotFaceOn_Combine_NoAxes.py

+This one does the exact function of PlotFaceOn_Combine, but does not apply a bold x and y axis from the position of Earth.

+—

+PlotFaceOn_Sim.py

+Plots locations of simulated HII regions in the Milky Way Galaxy with an x and y axis centered on Earth's location.
+—

+PlotGalacticPlane_Combine.py
+—

+Plotlv_Combine.py
+—